Wayuu Wikipedia

 The Wayuu Wikipedia (Wikipeetia süka wayuunaiki) is an edition of Wikipedia in the Wayuu language.
 It was created on 27 February 2023.
 The Wayuu Wikipedia project was in the Wikimedia Incubator between 2008 and 2023 and was developed by activists, teachers, professors, directors and leaders of the Wayuu people with the support of the Wayuu Digital Network.
+The Wayuu Wikipedia is the Wikipedia with the least articles to have a page on the English Wikipedia.

 History

 In August 2008, a group of Venezuelan activists presented the Wikipedia and Wiktionary projects in Wayuu to the language committee of the Wikimedia Foundation.
 Both projects were approved and entered the Wikimedia Incubator.